-Because obesity is affected by the interplay of genetics, diet, physical activity level, and psychological factors, the OWL Program combines the expertise of specialists in endocrinology, nutrition, behavioral medicine, social work, and physical therapy to develop successful lifestyle interventions for obese children and adolescents.
+Because obesity is affected by the interplay of genetics, diet, physical activity level, and psychological factors, the OWL Program at Boston Children's combines the expertise of specialists in endocrinology, nutrition, behavioral medicine, social work, and physical therapy to develop successful lifestyle interventions for obese children and adolescents.

 All new patients will be evaluated by an attending physician and sometimes by a nurse practitioner.
 This examination includes:

 - Laboratory Tests

 The purpose of this evaluation is to identify any underlying medical conditions (such as a hormone problem) and potential complications (including high cholesterol, diabetes, or gastrointestinal disease).